SocialTensor/SocialTensorSubnet/README.md

 </div>

 ## Introduction
-Welcome to the Image Generating Subnet project.
+Welcome to the NicheImage - Image Generating Subnet.
 This README provides an overview of the project's structure and example usage for both validators and miners.

 ### The Incentivized Internet
 - [Discord](https://discord.gg/bittensor)